Carol Wyant

 Life

-As the real estate market took a downturn toward the end of that decade Wyant was recruited to lead the turn- around for a statewide not-for-profit historic preservation advocacy organization.
-In her seven- year tenure Wyant transformed Landmarks Illinois from being virtually unknown to one that partnered with the Mayor of Chicago and State of Illinois agencies.
+As the real estate market took a downturn toward the end of that decade Wyant was recruited to lead the turn-around for a statewide not-for-profit historic preservation advocacy organization.
+In her seven- year tenure Wyant transformed Landmarks Illinois from being virtually unknown to partner with the Mayor of Chicago and State of Illinois agencies.
 Landmarks was instrumental in the creation of state and local public incentives for preservation.
 As Landmarks’ mission results increased so did its bottom line with a 300% increase in funding under Wyant’s leadership.
 She also oversaw inauguration of an endowment fund to sustain the organization into the future.

 Wyant brings her ability to institute and manage change and build collaborative partnerships to her consulting practice, advising more than 35 profit and non-profit organizations since 1999.
-As a consultant she co-founded and serves as founding executive director of the Form-Based Codes Institute, a think-tank of leading practitioners in the fields of urban design, planning and land use law.
-FBCI’s mission is to advance the knowledge and use of, and develop standards for, Form-Based Codes as a method to achieve a community vision based on time-tested forms of urbanism.
+As a consultant she co-founded and served as founding executive director of the Form-Based Codes Institute, a think-tank of leading practitioners in the fields of urban design, planning and land use law.
+As a part of Smart Growth America FBCI’s mission is to reform zoning regulations, making communities more walkable and sustainable.

 The Chicago Network